-The committee recommends that the Supreme Court vest CJEO with the authority to issue formal written opinions, informal written opinions, and oral advice-in short, CJEO should have the authority to use any method it finds useful and appropriate to provide guidance to members of the judiciary and judicial candidates.
+The committee recommends that the Supreme Court vest CJEO with the authority to issue formal written opinions, informal written opinions, and oral advice; in short, CJEO should have the authority to employ any method it finds useful and appropriate to provide guidance to judges and judicial candidates.
 Members agreed that CJEO opinions should generally be limited to prospective conduct, but there should be an exception for past conduct that has future consequences.
-This exception would allow CJEO to issue opinions to judges seeking advice on curative measures that may be taken concerning past conduct and on self-reporting requirements.
+This exception would allow CJEO to issue opinions to judges seeking advice on curative measures that may be taken concerning past conduct, and on self-reporting requirements.

-The committee concluded that requests for opinions or advice must contain the inquiring judge's name and court, a complete description of the issue and the relevant facts and circumstances, whether the inquiry involves past or future conduct, and relevant dates, including the date by which an opinion is needed.
-In addition, CJEO should ask the judge whether he or she is aware of any pending litigation or CJP disciplinary proceeding involving the subject matter of the inquiry.
-Issuing an opinion when there is such a pending proceeding could create a situation in which a CJEO opinion proves inconsistent with a subsequent CJP disciplinary finding or court ruling in the same matter.
+The committee concluded that requests for opinions or advice must contain the name and court (if applicable) of the inquiring judge or judicial candidate, a complete description of the issue, including the relevant facts and circumstances, whether the inquiry involves past or future conduct, and relevant dates, including the date by which an opinion is needed.
+In addition, CJEO should ask the judge or judicial candidate whether he or she is aware of any pending litigation or CJP or State Bar disciplinary proceeding involving the subject matter of the inquiry to avoid a situation in which a CJEO opinion conflicts with a subsequent formal disciplinary finding or court ruling in the same matter.